Home

 When employment status might not be clear

 In some circumstances, it might not be clear whether someone is legally classed as an employee or worker.
-It's particularly important to work out their employment status.
+It's particularly important to work out the employment status of these people.

 For example, if they're: